Mausy5043/bluepy3/BUILDING.md

 To distribute a new production version the package must be built and uploaded to [pypi.org](pypi.org)

 1. Make the necessary changes...
-    -  Merges from a separate branch are considered MINOR changes.
+    -  Merges (via PR) from a separate branch are considered MINOR changes.
     -  Fixes etc. may be committed directly to the `latest` branch as a new PATCH version.
 2. In `./pyproject.toml` change the versionnumber.
     -  For merges we change the MINOR version to the next **even** value.